 Power Probe testing is an easier way to test a car battery.
 Some drivers prefer this because of the ease of use.

-First you need to make sure the car battery is fully charged.
+First, you need to make sure the car battery is fully charged.
 This step can take up to half a day or more if you choose slow charging.
-After the charging step, plug it back in and turn on the headlights for two minutes.
+After the charging phase, plug it back in and turn on the headlights for two minutes.
 This will remove the surface charge.
 Turn off the headlights after two minutes.

 By checking the performance of electrical components

 If you don’t currently have diagnostic tools, checking the performance of your electrical components is the best way.
 One way to do this is to start your car and turn on the headlights.

 You must then run the engine and observe the lights.
 If the lights get dim, the battery is not charged or has almost no power.
 A brighter light, when turned up, means the alternator may have a problem.
 The alternator may not be able to produce enough power to keep the battery charged.
 If the light does not change after the engine starts, your battery is probably doing fine.

 If you put your key in the ignition and the battery runs in the run position, you should see a battery sign on the car dashboard.
 Start the car and observe the battery indicator.
 If the battery symbol disappeared after the engine started, your battery is still in good condition.

 All the above tests indicate the operation of a battery.
 However, your car and other electrical components are still not working properly.
 In this case, you may need to test your alternator.